 Not correcting bad habits early on

-It is important to track if your maintenance team is following new procedures according to presented strategy.
+It is important to track if your maintenance team is following new procedures according to the presented strategy.
 It is not heard of for technicians to think some steps are unnecessary or that they don’t have to log certain activities into the maintenance software.

-Catching these kinds of things early on is really important to ensure you have a coordinated team and real data insight.
+Catching these kinds of things early on is important to ensure you have a coordinated team and real data insight.
 Not to mention bad habits are much easier to correct if caught early.

 Having your basic preventive maintenance plan up and running is great, but to ensure the long-term success of this transition and enjoy all the benefits that come with it, we recommended documenting your company’s procedures that will be regularly used by your maintenance staff.